Woody Point Memorial Hall: History

-Outside Victoria, no state governments made direct grants for local WWI memorials except for the building of halls, hospitals and schools which were eligible for public money whether or not they were memorials.
+Outside Victoria, no state governments made direct grants for local World War I memorials except for the building of halls, hospitals and schools which were eligible for public money whether or not they were memorials.
 Federal assistance could include providing funds for employing returned soldiers for preparation of memorial sites; but no other assistance occurred until the Entertainments Tax Assessment Act 1916 was amended in 1924 to exempt functions held for the erection, maintenance or furnishing of war memorial halls.
 From 1927, payers of Federal income tax could also deduct gifts over £1 for construction or maintenance of public war memorials.
-However, by this time two thirds of the nation's WWI memorials had already been built.
+However, by this time two thirds of the nation's World War I memorials had already been built.
 Fund-raising for local war memorials was thus a voluntary community effort, as was the case at Woody Point.

 Memorial schools of art form a distinct sub-group of utilitarian war memorials, separate from memorial halls, in that they combine the educational mission of the school of arts movement with the utilitarian war memorial movement.
 Although they usually included a hall, they also included the library and reading room found in a typical school of arts building.
 The first memorial schools of arts in Queensland opened at Bald Hills (August 1920) and Caboolture (September 1920).
 Other early memorial schools of arts include Wooroolin (1921); and Kumbia, Elimbah and Woody Point, (all 1922).
-Some memorial schools of arts were established in pre-WWI halls or schools of arts buildings, such as at Cooran and Cooroy (both 1926), and Southport (1939).
+Some memorial schools of arts were established in pre-World War I halls or schools of arts buildings, such as at Cooran and Cooroy (both 1926), and Southport (1939).
 The majority of identified Queensland memorial school of arts buildings were of timber construction, but some used brick or concrete, including Wooroolin, Clayfield (1925), Morningside (1926), Innisfail (1930), and Pittsworth (1930).
 Demolished memorial schools of arts include Caboolture, Southport, Banyo (1925), Clifton (1926), Goodna (1927), Kedron (1928), and Bulimba (built by 1938).

-There were some delays in the construction of the Woody Point Memorial School of Arts, in part due to fund-raising efforts for the tree-lined, bitumen-covered Anzac Memorial Avenue – the other utilitarian WWI memorial (opened in 1925) on the Redcliffe Peninsula.
+There were some delays in the construction of the Woody Point Memorial School of Arts, in part due to fund-raising efforts for the tree-lined, bitumen-covered Anzac Memorial Avenue – the other utilitarian World War I memorial (opened in 1925) on the Redcliffe Peninsula.
 All but 30 stumps of the Memorial School of Arts were capped in December 1920, but the last stumps were not capped until November 1921, by returned soldiers.
 The Redcliffe sub-branch of the RSSILA, formed in 1920, actively assisted with the raising of the necessary capital for the building with various functions including afternoon teas, fetes, socials and dances (later the Woody Point Memorial School of Arts became the meeting place of the sub-branch).
 By December 1921 about £800 had been raised.
 The Commercial Bank of Australia had agreed to finance the scheme on securities given by seven Woody Point citizens, but sometime after the first stump capping this was changed to a private guarantee by JH Cox.
 As well as funds, practical items such as cups and saucers were donated.